 For this aim, firstly, electronic democracy within the context of information and communication technology will be stated and then the potential opportunities and threats of the democratic functions of the internet will be discussed.

 Lastly, the ratios about internet usage level of 30 country-members of OECD and the democratic indicators of these countries will be compared and some crude facts will be stated.

-In its general and simple meaning democracy means the rule of public.
-In democracy, the legitimate source of the power must be public will and political decisions must be in line with the expectations of the public.
+In its general and simple meaning democracy means the rule of the public.
+In a democracy, the legitimate source of the power must be public will and political decisions must be in line with the expectations of the public.

-E-democracy is a part of citizens contribution in democratic process.
-The concept of e-democracy covers mostly the activities related to the functioning of democratic political process.
+E-democracy is a part of citizens contribution in the democratic process.
+The concept of e-democracy covers mostly the activities related to the functioning of a democratic political process.
 In other words, e-democracy means the use of information and information-communication technologies by the agents contributing to the political process.

 With the development of technology and internet some new concepts with the prefixes such as; e-, cyber, virtual-, tele-, net-, numerical-, internet-, web-, etc.. had been used extensively.

 E-democracy, e-politics, e-governance, e-election, e-chairman, e-poll, e-census are some examples for such new concepts.